rclone/rclone/docs/content/docs.md

 or append-only data sets (notably backup archives), where modification implies corruption and should not be propagated.

+### --inplace {#inplace}

+The `--inplace` flag changes the behaviour of rclone when uploading files to some backends (backends with the `PartialUploads` feature flag set) such as:

+- local
+- ftp
+- sftp

+Without `--inplace` (the default) rclone will first upload to a temporary file with an extension like this where `XXXXXX` represents a random string.

+    original-file-name.XXXXXX.partial

+(rclone will make sure the final name is no longer than 100 characters by truncating the `original-file-name` part if necessary).

+When the upload is complete, rclone will rename the `.partial` file to the correct name, overwriting any existing file at that point.
+If the upload fails then the `.partial` file will be deleted.

+This prevents other users of the backend from seeing partially uploaded files in their new names and prevents overwriting the old file until the new one is completely uploaded.

+If the `--inplace` flag is supplied, rclone will upload directly to the final name without creating a `.partial` file.

+This means that an incomplete file will be visible in the directory listings while the upload is in progress and any existing files will be overwritten as soon as the upload starts.
+If the transfer fails then the file will be deleted.
+This can cause data loss of the existing file if the transfer fails.

+Note that on the local file system if you don't use `--inplace` hard links (Unix only) will be broken.
+And if you do use `--inplace` you won't be able to update in use executables.

+Note also that versions of rclone prior to v1.63.0 behave as if the `--inplace` flag is always supplied.

 ### -i, --interactive {#interactive}

 This flag can be used to tell rclone that you wish a manual